ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 `id` is autogenerated and passed in the `Location` header of response.

-.. include::  http/tutorial/prepare-cancellation.http
+.. http:example:: http/tutorial/prepare-cancellation.http
    :code:

 You can change ``reasonType`` value to any of the above.

-.. include::  http/tutorial/update-cancellation-reasonType.http
+.. http:example:: http/tutorial/update-cancellation-reasonType.http
    :code:

 Preparing the cancellation request for `negotiation` and `negotiation.quick` procedures